drewsdata/ablog/content/post/2017-03-17-analytics-solutions-for-all.md

 Underlying report data comes from a Google Sheet updated nightly with data from a Go program I wrote using Google's Admin SDK API for Google Drive activity [reporting](https://developers.google.com/admin-sdk/reports/v1/guides/manage-audit-drive).
 I massage that data in R after extracting it with the Go program and before pushing it to Google Sheets using the extremely useful [googlesheets](https://cran.r-project.org/web/packages/googlesheets/) package.
 The Google Data Studio report I designed and built does the rest and satisfies the client's basic needs for analytics on their content stored on Google Drive and served on their Google site.

 There are several parts to this overall solution and it took a while to fully complete mostly because it was my first time writing a program in the Go language.
-This is just the R script that tidies up the data and appends the Google Sheet.
+This is just the R script that cleans the data and appends it to the Google Sheet.

 ```r
 library(dplyr)